kgryte/json-book-specification/README.md

 ### Specification

 BookJSON is a format for encoding document data structures.
 BookJSON supports the following types: chapter, section, paragraph, equation, figure, quote, ordered list, unordered list, and graph.
-Types are allowed to nest, such that a chapter may contain multiple sections with each sections containing multiple paragraphs and so on and so forth.
+Types are allowed to nest, such that a chapter may contain multiple sections with each section containing multiple paragraphs and so on and so forth.

 In JSON terms, a complete BookJSON data structure is always an object.
 An object is a collection of key : value pairs.
-The key is always a string, and values may be either a string, number, object, array, or a literal ('true', 'false', 'null').
+The key is always a string, and values may be either a string, number, object, array, or literal ('true', 'false', 'null').

 #### Examples